-- a) review and approve the Internal Audit Charter on an annual basis; - b) review and provide input into the internal audit activity's strategic plan, objectives, performance measures and outcomes; - c) review and discuss with the Director, Internal Audit their approach to using the risk assessment to develop the 12-month rolling internal audit plan and 24-month outlook; - d) review and approve the proposed risk-based 12-month rolling internal audit plan and subsequent 24-month outlook; - e) review and approve the annual budget and staff complement; - f) review internal audit's performance relative to its audit plan; - g) review the recommendations arising from the internal audits and special projects.
-Review the adequacy and appropriateness of Management's responses to recommendations made by the internal auditors, including the remediation timetable thereof; - h) review, approve and report to the Board together with the CEO on the appointment, reassignment or dismissal of the Director, Internal Audit; - i) review and approve the competency requirements and evaluate the competencies of the Director, Internal Audit; and - j) the Chair of the Committee together with the CEO will review the annual performance evaluation and salary recommendation for the Director, Internal Audit.
+- a) review and approve the Internal Audit Charter on an annual basis; - b) review and the internal audit activity's strategic plan, objectives, performance measures and outcomes: - c) review and discuss with the Director, Internal Audit their approach to using the risk assessment to develop the 12-month rolling internal audit plan and 24-month outlook; - d) review and approve the proposed risk-based 12-month rolling internal audit plan and subsequent 24-month outlook; - e) review and approve the annual budget and staff complement; - f) review internal audit's performance relative to its audit plan; - g) review the recommendations arising from the internal audits and special projects.
+Review the adequacy and appropriateness of Management's responses to recommendations made by the internal auditors, including the remediation timetable thereof; - h) review, approve and report to the Board together with the CEO on the appointment, reassignment or dismissal of the Director, Internal Audit; - i) review and approve the competency requirements and evaluate the competencies of the Director.
+Internal Audit: and - j) review and approve the annual performance evaluation and salary recommendation for the Director, Internal Audit.